KurtRudolph/phys212/PreLectures/prelecture_06.md

 Which of the following equipotential diagrams best describes the spherical insulator in the previous example?
 (The colored circle in the center represents the insulator.)

+* A
+  * The separation of the equipotentials is smallest at the outer radius of the pink sphere since the electric field is strongest there.
+    The separation of the equipotentials increases where the electric field is weaker; both toward the center of the sphere and far away from the sphere.